binkley/homebrewery-files/witch.md

 | **Tool Proficiencies** | Cook&rsquo;s Utensils, Herbalism Kit |
 | **Armor Training** | None |
 | **Starting Equipment** | Choose A or B: (A) Traveler's clothes (including a witch’s hat); a component pouch or druidic focus; a sickle or quarterstaff; a healer’s kit; an herbalism kit; cook’s utensils; four candles; a pouch with 10 gp; and an explorer’s pack; (B) 50 gp |
-{note}

-Witches are defined by their affinity with people and the world as it is.
-They read people, signs, and seasons; books are only a tool, not a devotion.
-Their magic arises from deep intuition and willpower, shaped by folk wisdom and occult traditions passed down through stories, dreams, and experience.
+Witches rarely choose the path of magic so much as they are chosen by it.
+Signs of a witch’s calling can appear early: an uncanny knack for spotting soon breaking storms, animals treating you as an old friend, or your stubborn refusal to be overawed regardless of station.
+You may have lived apart from others but still in the community — learning, watching, and earning the respect (or fear).
+Your magic comes from knowing people and the world as it actually is, and intuition and willpower.

-A Witch&rsquo's powers sway crowds and kingdoms, glimpse the future, drive creatures of field, forest, and water, and protect those around them.
+A Witch&rsquo;s powers sway crowds and kingdoms, glimpse the future, drive creatures of field, forest, and water, and protect those around them.
 There is whimsy and unreality in their actions and spells.
 A witch&rsquo;s curse is _terrible_.

 Most Witches are not taught in academies but by fellow Witches or through unexpected callings.
 Many live apart from the world, as village healers, wandering seers, or craggy hermits.
 Others hold court as matriarchs, midwives, folk queens, or figures of local legend.
 Above all, a Witch seeks _respect_.